nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * a1.
 Mass Linkers updates the storage file.
       \
       Use case ends.

 **Use case 6: Edit Batchmate**

 **MSS**

 1. Student requests the list of batchmates.
-2. Mass Linkers displays list of batchmates.
+2. Mass Linkers display a list of batchmates.
 3. Student requests to edit a specific batchmate in the list with the new details.
 4. Mass Linkers updates the details of said batchmate.
    \